1996 San Francisco 49ers season: NFC Wild Card Playoffs: vs. (5) Philadelphia Eagles

 The 49ers entered the playoffs as the 4th seed.
 Their wild card match-up against the Philadelphia Eagles featured the return of Ricky Watters to San Francisco.
 Many analysts believed that Watters's departure was one of the main reasons the 49ers' dominance declined, so the game was highly anticipated.

 The weather was very rainy and windy, but Steve Young's passes were as accurate as they were during the season.
 Despite both offenses moving the ball well, neither was able to score until the second quarter.
 With the score tied at 0–0, a long pass from Young to Jerry Rice set up Young's scamper into the endzone for a touchdown on a draw play.
 Although the 49ers took a 7–0 lead into half time, Young was once again injured.
 At the beginning of the second half, Young's throws were visibly altered.
 However, pain killers were effective enough for him to throw a touchdown pass to Rice before the game was over.
 Unfortunately for San Francisco, Young broke his ribs on the touchdown run, and the injury would force him to leave early in the first quarter the following week.

 Although Philadelphia was able to move the ball at times, the 49ers were able to keep them scoreless.
 San Francisco advanced to the divisional playoffs, and the opponent would again be the Green Bay Packers.
+This would be the 49ers last playoff win against the Eagles until 2025.